*This post may contain affiliate links. Please read our disclosure policy for more info.

 Before diving into products and specs, consider how the grill will fit into your life.
 Are you planning to lug it around from place to place constantly?
 You should look for a more durable unit.
 Or maybe you’ll be using it remotely without access to a power outlet?

-How much space will you have to store the portable grill?
+How much space will you have to store the portable RV grill?

-You might be desperate for the extra cooking space of a larger grill, but make sure you can fit it inside your RV or campervan.
+You might be desperate for the extra cooking space of a larger grill, but make sure you can fit it inside your RV.
 Consider where you’ll keep the grill in transit and purchase a grill that fits your needs AND space.

-How many people will you be cooking for?
+How many people will you be cooking for while RVing?

-Overall, a portable gas grill is going to be much easier to control than a charcoal grill.
+Overall, the best portable gas grills for RVing are going to be much easier to control than a charcoal grill.
 If you’re confident in your grilling expertise, this probably isn’t a huge issue, but if you’re new to grilling, a gas grill will save you some heartache.

-What type of grates do you need on your portable grill?
+What type of grates do you need on your portable RV grill?

 Chrome and nickel-plated grates are popular for their lightweight portability, but they don’t retain heat well and are prone to chipping and flaking, we do not recommend.